Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 </div>

-When it comes to interacting with Enneagram types that are different from our own, the key is to approach them with respect, curiosity, and an open mind.
-Remember that each Enneagram type has its unique strengths, weaknesses, and motivations, and try to understand where they're coming from.
+<p class="firstLetter">When it comes to interacting with Enneagram types that are different from our own, the key is to approach them with respect, curiosity, and an open mind.
+Remember that each Enneagram type has its unique strengths, weaknesses, and motivations, and try to understand where they're coming from. </p>
 Here are some tips for interacting effectively with each Enneagram type:

 ## Enneagram 1 Communication Tips